Nationalarenan: Points of interest

-The stadium is located a 700-metre (800 yards) walk from the Solna commuter train station, where the Tvärbanan tramway and local buses are also available (a slightly longer walk away).
+The stadium is located a 700-metre (800-yard) walk from the Solna commuter train station, where the Tvärbanan tramway and local buses are also available (a slightly longer walk away).
 Slightly further away (1.4 km, 0.9 mi) the Näckrosen metro station is found.
 The 18th meridian east runs through Nationalarenan.
 By 2028 there will be another metro station, Arenastaden metro station 800m away.
 There are two boards informing that the eighteenth meridian has passed through this point, at the entrance B and F.